Thucydides Trap: Criticism of research into the Thucydides Trap

 They claim that several of Allison's cases in fact follow this pattern—and not that of the Thucydides Trap—including the Russo-Japanese War, World War I, and the Pacific War (they also point to America's imperial foray after the American Civil War and modern-day Russia under Vladimir Putin).
 They further claim that it is this effect that is more likely to push the United States and China into conflict, as China is "slowing economically and facing growing global resistance".

+Classicist Victor Davis Hanson challenges the theory, noting that a rising power does not always provoke a preemptive attack from an established power.
+He cites fundamental differences between states as a key factor, explaining why such a dynamic did not emerge between the UK and the US despite the latter's rise but is evident in the tensions between the US and China due to their contrasting political and economic systems.